Bee Pollen Benefits, Facts and Information –

 An email to our customer service department from Jean Rodgers in Colorado…

-“I read about bee pollen online while looking for supplements that could help with weight loss.
-The thing I find best about your bee pollen is that it seems to act as an appetite suppressant.
+“I read about this product online while looking for supplements that could help with weight loss.
+The thing I find best about yours is that it seems to act as an appetite suppressant.
 I take it about an hour before regular meals and I seem to eat less….working great so far, just as described – thanks!”